paul-peek77/Automated-Dev-Launcher-v1.0/README.md

-# Automated Dev Launcher, v1.0 (ADL)
+## Automated Dev Launcher (ADL)

-A cross‑platform development environment orchestrator
+#### A cross‑platform auto launch and shutdown system utilizing a unified terminal and browser for local dev testing.

 ---

-This project is provided for portfolio review only.
-No permission is granted for reuse, modification, or redistribution.
+*This project is provided for portfolio review only.
+No permission is granted for reuse, modification, or redistribution.*

 ---

-Overview
+#### Overview

 The Automated Dev Launcher (ADL) is a workflow automation tool designed to streamline complex multi‑service development environments.
 It coordinates: